 What is an easement?

 An easement is an interest in real property that gives ATC the legal right to use the property for the specific purpose of constructing, operating and maintaining a transmission line facility.
-When building or upgrading a power line, we typically acquire access to and use of land by purchasing easments from property owners, rather than purchasing the property outright.
-Landowners are compensasted for easements through a payment based on statutory guidelines.
+When building or upgrading a power line, we typically acquire access to and use of land by purchasing easements from property owners, rather than purchasing the property outright.
+Landowners are compensated for easements through a payment based on statutory guidelines.
 Landowners retain ownership of the real property, but its use is limited to activities that do not compromise the safety and reliability of the lines.

 How is an easement negotiated/acquired?